mwGHburger/MYOB-Coding-Challenge/README.md

 ## Setup Instructions

-To setup this project, first select or create a directory you want to copy this project.
+To setup this project, first select or create a directory you want to copy this project within.

-Using your computer's terminal, move into your designated directory:
+Using your computer's terminal, use the following terminal command to move into your designated directory:

 ```
 cd <path_to_selected_folder>
 ```

-Clone the source repository from GitHub into your designated directory:
+Clone the source repository from GitHub into your designated directory using:

 ```
 git clone https://github.com/mwGHburger/MYOB-Coding-Challenge.git